-Install smoke detectors in each sleeping room and at a point centrally located in the corridor giving access to each bedroom hallway.
-Make sure to install smoke detectors on every level of your home, including the basement.
+Install smoke alarms in each sleeping room and at a point centrally located in the corridor giving access to each bedroom hallway.
+Make sure to install smoke alarms on every level of your home, including the basement.

-Test your smoke detectors monthly and change the batteries once a year, or when the detector is “chirping”, indicating that the battery is low.
-If you are hearing impaired, use tested and approved smoke detectors that trigger a strobe light.
+Test your smoke alarms monthly and change the batteries once a year, or when the alarm is “chirping”, indicating that the battery is low.
+If you are hearing impaired, use tested and approved smoke alarms that trigger a strobe light.

 The American Red Cross and its partners have launched an initiative that aims to reduce deaths and injuries caused by home fires by 25% in five years with the Home Fire Preparedness Campaign.